 Right to Cancel

-As a result of the Truth in Lending Act (TILA) of 2009, Scholarships & Financial Aid must allow a three full business days Right to Cancel period after the signed promissory note is submitted before funds can be released to your student account.
-This will create a delay in your ability to receive Short-term loan funds.
-This requirement became effective February 14, 2010.
+Because of the Truth in Lending Act (TILA) of 2009, Scholarships & Financial Aid must allow a three full business day Right to Cancel period after the signed promissory note is submitted before funds are released to your student account.
+This will create a delay in your ability to receive short-term loan funds.

 Please plan accordingly, knowing that Short-term Loan funds cannot be released for three business days after you have submitted a signed promissory note.